MGMDV-Orbs/microservices/README.md

 ### Simple Usage with Workflows

-This is an example of a drop-in `config.yml` for any microservice.
+This is an example of a drop-in CircleCI configuration that can be placed at `.circleci/config.yml` for any microservice for out-of-the-box builds.

 ```yml
 version: 2.1